damonhook/aos-statshammer/client/public/static/about.md

 # AoS Statshammer

-A tool for calculating and comparing damage outputs for Warhammer Age of Sigmar units (also referred to as Mathhammer).
-Some of the features include:
+A tool for calculating and comparing damage outputs for **Warhammer Age of Sigmar** units (also referred to as Mathhammer).
+If you are interested in Warcry calculations, see the sister-project [Warcry-Statshammer](https://warcry-statshammer.herokuapp.com)

 ## Average Damage Stats